beyonic/beyonic-woocommerce/trunk/readme.txt

 == Description ==

 Beyonic enables mobile payments for your website.
-With this plugin, your customers can pay using Mobile Money from many mobile money networks including MPESA, MTN, AIRTEL, VODACOM and many other.
+With this plugin, your customers can pay using Mobile Money from many mobile money networks including M-Pesa, MTN Mobile Money, Airtle Money, Vodacom and many others.
 See https://beyonic.com for a full list of supported mobile money networks and signup for a Beyonic account to get started!

 == Installation ==